LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/reading/web-api/_index.md

 ### MVC Without the V

-Web APIs are actually similar to MVC web applications but for one major distinction: Web APIs are not concerned with the presentation of data.
+Web APIs are actually similar to MVC web applications but for one major distinction: web APIs are not concerned with the presentation of data.
 A web API encompasses the model and controller aspects of MVC, but is not responsible for the view layer.
 In a web API, the view, or presentation of data, is decoupled from the model and controller that manage and transfer data.
 This separation leads to the development of two different applications, a client (front-end) and a web API (back-end).